iszczesniak/cpp/references/index.md

 * overload #3, if `<expr>` is an rvalue.

-A const reference (used in overload #2) can bind to an lvalue of a non-const type or to an rvalue, so when there is no overload #1 or #3, a compiler will choose overload #2.
+A const reference (used in overload #2) can bind to an lvalue of a non-const type or to an rvalue, so when there is no overload #1 and
+#3, a compiler will choose overload #2 instead.

 Here's a complete example: